Entropy and de Haas-van Alphen oscillations of a three-dimensional marginal Fermi liquid: Discussion and conclusions

 A natural extension of our theory would involve the study of quantum oscillations in two-dimensional (2D) metals, where non-Fermi liquid behavior is a far more singular phenomenon.
 It is possible that magneto-oscillations in 2D exhibit more conventional behavior at low temperatures due to the fact that the Landau level spectrum is gapped in 2D.
 By contrast, in three dimensions, gapless excitations persist in the third direction, along the magnetic field, and produce singular effects, as we have shown here.
 However, it is known that there are some subtleties even in the case of two-dimensional Fermi liquids, as discussed in Refs. \cite{Miyake1993,Stamp1998, Maslov2003}.
 In particular, one should distinguish between the situation when the chemical potential is fixed between Landau levels, and when the total number of electrons is fixed instead (i.e. there is a partially-occupied Landau level) \cite{Miyake1993}.
 In the latter case, it is known \cite{Aleiner1995} that the electron dynamics at energies less than $\omega_c$ (which ultimately determines thermodynamic properties at $T\ll \omega_c$) is rather intricate even for a weakly interacting Fermi gas.
 At the same time, the thermal smearing of quantum oscillations at $T\gtrsim \omega_c$ is expected to be much stronger in 2D than in 3D due to the singular static contributions to the self-energy at the first Matsubara frequency \cite{PhysRevB.102.045147, KleinFiniteT_SE}.
-Another interesting future direction would be to study the effect of quenched disorder on DHVA oscillations in our three-dimensional marginal Fermi liquid model.
+Another intriguing future direction would be to study the effect of quenched disorder on DHVA oscillations in our three-dimensional marginal Fermi liquid model.
 Beyond the appearance of the conventional Dingle factor \cite{shoenberg_1984,abrikosov2017fundamentals}, one could expect some additional temperature-dependent renormalization effects of the effective fermion mass due to the interplay of the critical interaction and impurity scattering \cite{Maslov2003,Adamov2006}.
+Finally, it would be interesting to investigate how quantum critical fluctuations affect the emergence of the diamagnetic Condon domains \cite{Condon} when the correlation length exceeds the cyclotron radius \footnote{We thank Leonid Levitov for bringing this problem to our attention}.